NHSDigital/record-a-vaccination-guidance/app/records.md

 {% include 'guide-contents.njk' %}

-On 1 October, we will be adding a new section called **Records**.

-You'll be able to view and edit vaccination records your organisation has created.
+From 1 October 2025, there will be a new **Records** section, where you can view and edit vaccination records created by your organisation.

-Compared to the current edit journey, you'll be able to edit more fields.
+You'll be able to edit more fields than previously.

 It will not be possible initially to delete a record from this section.
 To delete a record, you will still need to go to the **Find a patient** section.